Health

 2. Treat Based on Cause

 Body odor: Hyperhidrosis and bromhidrosis are treatable at dermatology.
 Options include antiperspirants, Botox, and surgery.
-Bad breath: About 90% originates in the mouth.
-Periodontal disease, tongue coating, cavities.
-Dental treatment and tongue brushing are fundamental.
-(Books on body odor and bad breath can also be helpful)
+Bad breath: About 90 percent originates in the mouth, primarily periodontal disease, tongue coating, and cavities.
+Dental treatment and tongue brushing are fundamental approaches.
+Books on body odor and bad breath can also be helpful

 3. Consider Olfactory Reference Syndrome

 If objectively no odor exists but you're convinced you smell, olfactory reference syndrome (a form of social anxiety) may be present.
-Psychiatric treatment or counseling is effective.
-(Books on anxiety disorders offer concrete treatment information)
+Treatment from a psychiatrist or through counseling is effective.
+Books on anxiety disorders offer concrete treatment information

-"Olfactory Reference Syndrome" (self-odor phobia) is the conviction of having body odor when none exists.
+The conviction of having body odor when none objectively exists is the conviction of having body od called "olfactory reference syndrome."
 Classified as related to OCD or social anxiety disorder, the suffering is severe.
 Showering multiple times daily, using excessive deodorant, maintaining extreme distance from others.
 When these behaviors significantly restrict daily life, consulting a psychiatrist is advisable.

 The hallmark is disbelieving others who say "you don't smell."
 The sufferer interprets reassurance as politeness hiding the truth.
 This cognitive distortion responds well to Cognitive Behavioral Therapy (CBT), which objectively examines the belief "I smell bad" and replaces it with reality-based perception.